 Daily Habits That Strengthen a Fearless Mindset

 Building mental resilience takes repetition and routine.
-Start your mornings with affirmations that affirm your strength and worth.
+Start your mornings with affirmations that confirm your strength and worth.
 Speak powerful truths aloud: that you are capable, courageous, and unstoppable.
 Let those words be your anchor before the world tries to shake your confidence.

 And finally, meditate.
-Sit in stillness and reconnect with your why.
+Sit in stillness and reconnect with your reason.
 When your reason is bigger than your fear, you’ll always find the strength to move forward.
 Let your purpose be your guide when fear clouds your vision.

 Common Mistakes That Kill a Fearless Mindset